lab-ml/samples/readme.rst

     make cifr10

-To Run All the mnist Example
+To Run All the MNIST Example
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. code-block:: bash